beyondcode/docs.beyondco.de/resources/docs/laravel-mailbox/1.0/basic-usage/handling.md

 ### from()

-Returns the senders email address.
+Returns the sender's email address.

 ### fromName